genophenoenvo/neon-datasets/pheno_images/README.md

 # Harmonizing Daymet and NOAA weather variables

-For weather variables to be used in forecasting, past and projected data must be harmonized to the same time scale and units.
-Daymet data is reported daily, while NOAA weather forecasts were retrieved hourly and summarized to the daily scale.
-Unfortunately, VPD could not be calculated from the Daymet variables due to non-linearity between air temperature and saturated vapor pressure.
+For weather variables to be used in forecasting at eight NEON sites, past and projected weather data must be harmonized to the same time scale and units.
+Daymet data is reported daily, while NOAA weather forecasts were retrieved as hourly for 31 ensembles.
+NOAA data was first summarized as the hourly median across the ensembles and then as the sum, max, min, or mean to the daily scale.
+Unfortunately, VPD could not be calculated from the Daymet variables due to non-linearity between air temperature and saturated vapor pressure, and so is only available for the NOAA forecasts.

 | Variable | Units  |  Daymet name | Daymet process   | NOAA name  | NOAA process  |
 |---|---|---|---|---|---|